boettcherb/DeepBlunder-Chess-Engine/README.md

 #### Perft Tests

 Currently, the UCI protocol is the only protocol this engine knows.
-If the first command given after running the program is not "uci", the engine will default to running its perft tests.
+If the first command given after running the program is not `uci`, the engine will default to running its perft tests.
 Perft tests (performance tests) are used to debug the engine's move generation by counting the number of positions reachable from a starting position (up to a certain depth).
 To run the perft tests, simply enter an integer for the max depth to search to. ```3``` is recommended for the debug build and ```5``` is recommended for the release build.

 ## Engine Strength